Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 SharePoint Realm ID.
 Get the SharePoint realm ID

 The validate sites section appears.
 If all sites are valid, select Enable.
-If one or more sites are invalid, see Troubleshooting Dynamics 365 Server (on-premises) to SharePoint Server On-Premises server-based integration.
+If one or more sites are invalid, see Troubleshooting Dynamics 365 Server to SharePoint Server On-Premises server-based integration.

 Select the entities that you want to include in document management